oxc-project/oxc/README.md

 npx oxlint@latest .
 ```

-To give you an idea of its capabilities, here’s an example from the [vscode] repository, which finishes linting 4000+ files in 0.5 seconds.
+To give you an idea of its capabilities, here is an example from the [vscode] repository, which finishes linting 4000+ files in 0.5 seconds.

 <p float="left" align="left">
   <img src="https://raw.githubusercontent.com/Boshen/oxc-assets/main/linter-screenshot.png" width="60%">